Personal Injury Statute Of Limitations Sets Deadline

 In rare cases, these deadlines can be extended.
 To obtain an extension, you usually have to prove that you weren’t reasonably aware at first that an accident injured you.
 For example, if a doctor botches your operation, but you don’t experience symptoms until a month later, the deadline might be extended an extra month.

-In most case, though, you will be immediately aware that the accident caused injury.
+In most cases, though, you will be immediately aware that the accident caused injury.
 Therefore, you will be bound by the normal personal injury statute of limitations.

 Another exception might be if you were negotiating with the other party’s insurer, and the insurer lulled you into believing it would settle the case out of court, to get you to miss the suit deadline.